 My field notes

-The beginnings of social forestry and modern agroforestry … I was part of the slow and silent transformation of the paradigm (common thinking) on how to take care of forests and the role of upland farming.
-There were sites on the country where the transformation was happening.
+The beginnings of social forestry and modern agroforestry … I was part of the slow and silent transformation of the common thinking on how to take care of forests and the role of upland farming.
+There were sites in the country where the transformation was happening.
 Some were government led, some NGO led.
-There was a gradual shift in thinking– that “there should be no people in forest lands to “having people in forest lands”.
+There was a gradual shift in thinking–from: “there should be no people in forest lands to… “Having farmers in forest lands is socially acceptable thru agroforestry”.
 The idea appealed to me for I could apply the concept of agroforestry, learned in school!

 Thought leaders, Mentors and Co-travelers

 Two mentors stand out in this chapter of my technical life as part of the central Visayas experiment.
-Dr. Romy Raros (+) a likable maverick professor from Los Banos who was most creative on caffeine, nicotine and (a bit of) alcohol.
+Dr. Romy Raros (+) a likable maverick professor from Los Banos who was most creative with the help of caffeine, nicotine and (a bit of) alcohol.
 His deep ideas on how nature works in the farm dislodged all of us from our comfort levels as professionals on viewing agriculture.
-And he also taught us the poor man’s agroforestry!
+And he also taught us the poor man’s approach to agroforestry!

 Another mentor who really shaped my technical paradigm is this Filipino American with who could fluently speak several dialects (tagalog, Bisaya, Tausug, chabacano) fluently with a broadcaster’s voice.
 The ladies swooned on him.
 Mr. Pat Dugan (+) brought with him the conscience of a “reformed” former logger.
 He credibly introduced us to the idea of community forestry (viable forest enterprise and sustainable protection.)
 These ideas eventually blossomed into the (albeit diluted) community forestry program we know of today in the Philippines (The earlier version as conceived by Pat was more daring and transformative).
 At least three DENR secretaries sought his ideas on CF.